hackclub/hackclub/workshops/slack-pfp/README.md

 ```
 This simply calls your function, now click `Run ►`.

 Check Slack... do you see any difference in your profile?
-Fingers crossed you do but if you do check the console for any errors and check your code for any typos ;)
+Fingers crossed you do but if you don't check the console for any errors and check your code for any typos ;)

 ### Changing the Profile Picture Based on Time